[la pətit rɔb nwa:r]

 La Petite Robe Noire had that fusion of glamour and darkness that embodied its name.
 Due to its popularity, the fragrance was relaunched worldwide in 2012 as a standard Guerlain, featuring a slightly altered formula by Thierry Wasser with less licorice and patchouli, and more emphasis on the easy-to-wear accord of white musk and Wasser's Bulgarian rose blend.
 Advertised with one of Guerlain's most captivating and imaginative visual campaigns, devised by the French artist duo Kuntzel+Deygas, in the following months La Petite Robe Noire became one of the best-selling fragrances in France, outperforming even Chanel No.5.
 Most people seem to agree that the fragrance is the best Guerlain has done since Insolence EdP.
 LVMH presents La Petite Robe Noire as a case study of how to successfully launch a new perfume.
 It topped the symbolic one million units sold in just three months after the launch in 2012.

 Bottle.
 The spray version of the heart-shaped stopper bottle came out in 1995 and has since then been used for a number of different scents in limited editions.
 Unlike the quadrilobe bottle, however, the heart-shaped bottle was never considered a standard bottle.
 With the advent of La Petite Robe Noire, Guerlain's old heart-shaped stopper bottle has achieved worldwide fame.
 Although the bottle was originally made with L'Heure Bleue in mind, for La Petite Robe Noire Guerlain stressed that it was "the Mitsouko bottle", probably to point out the modern character of the scent.
 The old Art Nouveau bottle was given a dramatic black shade and a Little Black Dress pictograph to be seen through the liquid, a look devised by Serge Mansau, distinct enough to be the new "LPRN bottle".
 For the relaunched version, the dress design has been smartened up by Kuntzel+Deygas (the first one was mocked as looking like a nightgown) and the lid decorated with a pink fabric band.
 A charming 7.5 ml Parfum bottle has been made as well.
-Guerlain has issued several collectible bottle editions with changing decorations by Kuntzel+Deygas, without any changes made to the fragrance inside.
+Guerlain has issued several collectible bottle editions with changing decorations by Kuntzel+Deygas, without any changes made to the fragrance inside (see chart below).

 EdP, Parfum, EdT.
 While the original La Petite Robe Noire came only as EdP, the new version is additionally offered as EdT and Parfum.
 The latter smells like a smoother and more luxurious, and extremely musky variant of the EdP, with an intense, dark scent of amarena cherries, rose absolute, and burnt sugar.
 The EdT, on the other hand, is entirely different, having green accents of neroli, apple and blackcurrant.

 Variations.
 In 2011, there was a limited edition called La Petite Robe Noire Modèle No.2, although its formula — orange blossom, galbanum, orris, soft leather and a marshmallow note — had no connection with the original scent.
 It was quickly withdrawn from sale to make room for the international relaunch of La Petite Petite Robe Noire.
 The Modèle No.2 fragrance was in 2014 reissued in the Parisienne line under the name Mademoiselle Guerlain.
 The success of La Petite Robe Noire almost begged for a real flanker to come out and in 2014, Thierry Wasser transformed it into a "Couture" model by diminishing the almond and burnt sugar, and adding a cooler raspberry note together with a chypre accord of moss, patchouli, extra bergamot, and a fresh, almost petroleum-like vetiver, which fitted the licorice note quite well.
 In the Couture version, La Petite Robe Noire took on a drier, lanker style, "an evening gown," as Thierry Wasser put it.
 The scent won the prize for best feminine fragrance at the FiFi Awards 2015, and in his review, perfume critic Luca Turin praised the skills of Thierry Wasser, "as if he alone was privy to a licorice-lavender accord that goes on forever.
 Beautiful work, and under the present low-cost, reduced-palette circumstances, borderline miraculous."
-Couture has been discontinued as the Intense flanker is introduced in 2016, making it Guerlain's shortest living flanker to date.
+Couture was discontinued in 2016 when the Intense flanker was introduced, making it Guerlain's shortest living flanker to date.

 The fourth member of the La Petite Robe Noire family was an Eau Fraîche, subtitled Ma Robe Pétales.
 It’s no big surprise that Guerlain would produce a fresh version, as most perfume brands have done so with their bestsellers to solicit new customers.
 Guerlain’s own portfolio of such variants includes Shalimar Light, Shalimar Souffle de Parfum, Un Air de Samsara, Insolence Eau Glacée, Habit Rouge EdT Légère and L’Eau, Guerlain Homme L’Eau and L’Eau Boisée, L'Homme Idéal Cologne, as well as several citrusy versions of L’Instant for both her and him.
 The delectable cherry and burnt sugar accord of La Petite Robe Noire is difficult to imagine being recast into a fresh form.
 The Couture version from the year before maybe paved the way, but the press material told us that this Robe Pétales was something of its own: a fresh floral fragrance with mandarin, green notes, freesia, pistachio and patchouli.